 By hosting the party, you can control the main supply of beverages and ensure plenty of non-alcoholic options.
 Or you can even declare it as a dry event or be selective upon whom you invite, like other people in recovery.
 If you host the event it may help eliminate some of the anxiety as well.
 You are in complete control of who attends, what activities will be played, and when guests will depart.

 Go to a Meeting:

-Attend a meeting before you head out for the day, discuss your stressors, and learn how others in recovery handle going to parties sober.
+Attend a meeting before heading out for the day, discuss your stressors, and learn how others in recovery handle going to parties sober.
 Your peers can give you tips on handling triggers and provide you with confidence to still enjoy the event sober.
 Your recovery group peers are living examples that it gets better with time and strenuous effort.
 The holidays can be especially tough on individuals in recovery, so it helps to have the added support of a 12 step meeting.

 Have an Exit Strategy:

 Have an escape plan if you start to feel the temptation to use alcohol or drugs.
-It is always easier to have a plan ahead of time than to feel stressed over making one up on the fly.
+It is always easier to plan ahead of time than to feel stressed over making one up on the fly.

 Meet for Fireworks:

 You can always skip the daytime activities that may be more alcohol consumption-focused and meet up with people for evening fireworks.
 This plan allows for less peer pressure to drink and a more straightforward exit strategy as well.